What this means for our donors, patrons, and potential supporters

 Special categories of personal data

-Under data protection law, certain categories of personal information are recognised as sensitive, including health information and information regarding race, religious beliefs, and political opinions (‘special category data’) and personal data relating to criminal convictions and offences.
-We only collect such information about patrons, donors, and potential supporters in limited cases, and where there is a clear reason for doing so, such as accessibility or dietary requirements for events, or due diligence in respect of major donations.
+We only collect special categories of information about patrons, donors, and potential supporters in limited cases and where there is a clear reason for doing so, such as accessibility or dietary requirements for events, or due diligence in respect of major donations.

-In respect of certain special category data, we may collect information that is manifestly made public by you (for example, where you have published your political opinions/affiliations).
+We may also collect information that is manifestly made public by you (for example, where you have published your political opinions/affiliations).